 Nefretete is a graduate of New York University.
 She has a rich and varied background in the arts, education, and creative arts therapy.
 She has received poetry and theater awards from the Princess Grace Foundation, NJ State Council on the Arts, DC Arts and Humanities, and the National Academy of American Poets.
 A guest lecturer for Rutgers University, NY State University and others, she was also a Geraldine Dodge Foundation poet, and instituted a number of innovative arts and education programs for many cultural organizations including The New York Shakespeare Festival/Public Theater, The New Jersey Performing Arts Center, New York Council on the Arts and the Westchester Arts Council.

-Rebecca has taught writing to college students since 2001.
-She is currently a senior lecturer at Antioch University Seattle where she works with psychology graduate students.
-She is also a writing coach and workshop presenter who delights in helping others give birth to creative projects and especially enjoys sharing journaling and storytelling techniques designed to help people develop intuition and manifest their most joyful lives.
+Rebecca has taught writing to college students since 1998, most recently as a senior lecturer at Antioch University Seattle.
+She is also a workshop presenter who delights in helping others give birth to creative projects and sharing writing techniques designed to help people develop intuition and manifest their most joyful lives.
 A long-time meditator, she lives at the Ananda Community in Seattle.
 She holds a PhD in Literature and Critical Theory from the University of Washington and an MFA in Fiction from Purdue University.
-Her work has appeared in various literary magazines including The Seattle Review, Other Voices, and Short Story.
+Her work has appeared in literary magazines, scholarly journals, and newspapers; visit storyconscious.com to read samples of her work.

 Carol is a licensed clinical and mental health counselor and has taught psychology, yoga, and meditation for more than 20 years.
 She taught Raja Yoga in the Philosophy Department at Southern Oregon University and Substance Abuse Counseling in the Psychology Graduate Program.
 Anandi has a gift for clarifying the teachings of yoga and making them practical.
 She currently lives at the Ananda Meditation Retreat where she continues to teach Yoga, Meditation, and Yoga Psychology.